pereznetworks/Library-Manager/README.md

           also need exclude books already loaned out

-        DONE with C.R.U in db C.R.U.D. ops no requirement in Library Manager for D ops in
+        DONE with C.R.U in db C.R.U.D. ops

+            no requirement in Library Manager for D ops in

+        All FORMS and VALIDATION working

+          submit actions for create, update and return books page

+          input validation for each form and implementing error pages will fix invalid dates in seed data

+          modify forms as create, update queries and/or associations are tested and working

   [back to Content Menu](#contents)